 - Web of Life

-Key characteristic differentiators for the latest iCinema technology include:
+Key characteristic differentiators for this iCinema technology include:

-- Capability to be interactively used by groups rather than just one person at a time (a limitation of overseas VR developments)
+- Capability to be interactively used by groups rather than just one person at a time (a limitation of head-mounted display VR solutions)

 - Unprecedented level of realism and immersion

-- Trainees can actually recognise their own mine environments
+- Trainees can recognise and train in their own mine environments

-- Continual build-up of database of actual mines
+- Continual build-up of a database of actual mine layouts

-- Image, not text-based training delivers potential to be easily used in overseas operations such as in China or Latin America
+- Image as opposed to text-based training delivers potential to be easily adapted for overseas operations such as in China or Latin America

-The interaction device was developed with the assistance of Tiller Design, a professional product development team.
-It consists of a central control console and a 3D inertia hand held wand that allows the user to navigate and travel through virtual environments as well as control physical environmental attributes such as lighting, sound and playback of a simulation.
+The interaction device was developed with assistance by Tiller Design, a professional product development team.
+It consists of a central control console and a 3D inertia hand-held wand that allows the user to navigate and travel through virtual environments as well as control physical environmental attributes such as lighting, sound and playback of a simulation.
 Both console and wand are intuitive, immediately accessible but importantly do not distract from the virtual environment experience.
-The wand allows the user to interact directly with the environment by selecting items, moving objects, and simulating basic tasks that would be done in the real world environment.
+The wand allows the user to interact directly with the environment by selecting items, moving objects, and simulating basic tasks that would be done in the real-world environment.
 The console gently removes itself from the environment by lowering the lighting and brightness of controls depending on the status of the training program.
-Together, the console-wand combination provides an ergonomic interactive experience.
+Together, the console-wand combination provides an ergonomically pleasant interactive experience.

-Initial introduction to the immersion environment through the virtual reality training scenarios is an uncanny realistic experience.
-In an underground mine vehicle moving along a drive, for instance, you can see in all directions as in real vision simply depending on where you look.
+Initial introduction to the immersive environment through the virtual reality training scenarios is an uncanny realistic experience.
+Driving along in an underground mine vehicle, for instance, you can see in all directions as in real vision simply depending on where you look.
 You feel you can reach out and touch the roof bolts.
-You can manoeuvre past static vehicles.
-Or walk up to operating continuous miners.
-And in the process you can interactively learn where you should or should not go – and to recognise danger signs and situations.
+You can manoeuvre past static vehicles or walk up to operating continuous miners.
+And in the process, you can interactively learn where you should or should not go – and to recognise signs of danger in particular situations.

-Similarly in an open cut simulated environment at the wheel of a giant haul truck you can learn to manoeuvre beside an electric shovel for loading and be alert to how easy it is not to see people or personnel vehicles from a driving position several metres high.
+Similarly, in an open-cut simulated environment at the wheel of a giant haul truck, you can learn to manoeuvre beside an electric shovel for loading and be alert to how easy it is to miss spotting people or personnel vehicles from a driving position several metres high.

-These virtual experiences enable users to begin to visualise and recognise complex mining situations, build up a knowledge of procedures and skills and undergo training in a safe and forgiving environment.
+These virtual experiences enable users to begin to visualise and recognise complex mining situations, to build up knowledge of procedures and skills and to undergo training in a safe and forgiving environment.

-iCASTS is currently utilised in 4 locations nationally and 1 location in China.
+iCASTS is currently utilised in four locations nationally and one location in China.

 Use of these systems provides mines with key cost savings in addition to their ability to provide enhanced safety training:

-- Being highly familiar equipment and its operation through the training simulation means that operators are far less likely to damage multi-million dollar equipment once they start in the actual operating environment – a huge saving on maintenance and repair
+- Being highly familiar with equipment and its operation through the training simulation means that operators are far less likely to damage multi-million dollar equipment once they start in the actual operating environment – a huge saving on maintenance and repair.

 - Improved competency increases staff morale